 My ultralight backpacking sleep system works with my shelter system to keep me warm, dry and cozy.

 My shelter system consists of an ultralight bivvy, a tarp, and stakes.
 Most nights on a three-season backpacking trip I leave the tarp inside my pack and cowboy camp under the stars.
 I throw out my bivvy sack, put my sleep system inside of it and settle in for the night.

 I do this to save time and effort setting up my shelter and to be closer to nature.
 When there’s a chance of rain or there are cold winds I’ll set up my tarp.
 The bivvy provides a few extra degrees of warmth but is mainly used to protect my sleeping pad from the ground.
 It also keeps bugs away and keeps me dry (in combination with my tarp) if it rains.
-I’ll be releasing a post in the next few weeks covering my current Shelter System so look out for that.

 Now we’ve covered some pre-requisites lets dive into the components of a good sleep system.

 The “sleeping bag vs quilt” debate is hotly contested in the ultralight backpacking community.
 Each one has it’s pros and cons.
 A lot of the pros and cons I’ll talk about are situational and is down to personal preference.
 In my opinion, both are great as long as you match the gear to your requirements and understand the limits of each.

 - Warmer – A mummy-style sleeping bag will generally be warmer as no drafts can get in (a problem with some quilts).
 They have built-in hoods and are tapered to hug the body and eliminate dead air space.